 Contact An Attorney For Help

-If you plan to sue or if you’re being sued, be sure to contact a car accident attorney quickly after your accident.
-There is a lot of work to be done before filing a lawsuit, so it’s important to start the process as soon as possible.
+If you plan on suing after a car accident, or if you're being sued, be sure to quickly contact a car accident attorney.
+There is a lot of work to do before filing a lawsuit, so it’s important to start the process as soon as possible.
 Plus, how long after an accident you can sue will depend on where you live, so you’ll want to make sure your case is heard before your statute of limitations expires.

 Read our other articles on car insurance: